 In this episode: Janet responds to an email from a mom who says that lately she has found herself yelling at her 3-year-old, who’s been having a difficult time since the birth of her brother.
 She realizes that yelling is not helping her daughter, and it’s not the mother she wants to be.
 “I’ve really lost control of this parenting thing and need a reset.”

 Transcript of “Help Me Stop Yelling at My Child”

 Hi.
 This is Janet Lansbury and welcome to Unruffled.
-This week, I’m responding to an email from a mom who’s found herself losing it with her 3-year-old daughter.
+Today, I’m responding to an email from a mom who’s found herself losing it with her 3-year-old daughter.
 It’s not the way she wants to react and she’s trying to find a reset.

 Here’s the email I received from this parent.
 The subject line is “Please Help:”